gershnik/Translit/README.md

 ## Features

 - Type normally in any window without copy/pasting from a separate app/browser
-- Supports multiple languages: currently Russian and Hebrew with an easy way to add more if desired.
+- Supports multiple languages: currently Russian and Hebrew with an easy way to add more, if desired.
 - Supports modern macOS versions
-- Distributed as signed and notarized installer - you don't need to build it yourself (but you can if you want to).
+- Distributed as signed and notarized installer - you don't need to build it yourself (but you can, if you want to).
 - Reliable installation and uninstallation on recent versions of macOS.<br/> Starting roughly with macOS Ventura, Apple has introduced various bugs into its keyboard input sources architecture that make adding and removing them unreliable, error prone and require log off.
 The installer and uninstaller for this application makes the whole process reliable and simple for the user.
-- Not using punctuation like `'` or `#` for transliteration.<br/>
+- Not having to use punctuation like `'` or `#` for transliteration.<br/>
   When typing normally on macOS (as opposed to some designated transliteration app) switching between input modes is more complicated - you cannot just press `ESC` like [translit.ru][translit_ru] does.
 This makes typing text with lots of punctuation annoying.
 Additionally hijacking `'` interferes with macOS "smart quotes" if you use this feature.
 Avoiding punctuation, such  as using `q` for `ь` and `qq` for `ъ` makes typing much smoother.
+- Support for multiple transliteration schemes.
+Since some people would prefer to use familiar transliteration schemes from elsewhere, this application allows you to choose which scheme to use.
+  Currently the default or [translit.ru][translit_ru] schemes are supported for Russian.
+More can be added, if desired.

   There are existing macOS transliteration projects on Github such as [cyrillic-transliterator][cyrillic-transliterator] and its forks but none of them supports all the features above.